yiqianbao/nightfall/zkp/README.md

 # Nightfall Zero-Knowledge Proof Service

-*This module is part of Nightfall.
+_This module is part of Nightfall.
 Most users will only be interested in using the application as a whole, we direct those readers to [the main README](../../README.md).
-This file provides additional information on how this module works so you can learn about, tinker and improve it.*
+This file provides additional information on how this module works so you can learn about, tinker and improve it._

 ## Tasks you can perform

 ### Run zkp service unit tests

 You will need to have completed the trusted setup.
 This is done simply by running (from the Nightfall root):

 ```sh
 ./nightfall-generate-trusted-setup
 ```

 If you have previously run the Nightfall application, you will already have completed this step and there is no need to repeat it (it takes about and hour so it's worth avoiding where possible!).

-_Alternatively_, if you change one of the proofs in the Nightfall suite, then you can perform the trusted setup for just that proof, which is a lot faster.
-You need to change to the zkp sub directory to do that:
+_Alternatively_, if you change one of the proofs in the Nightfall suite, then you can perform the trusted setup for just that proof, which is a lot faster by running

 ```sh
 cd zkp